-Training in the Substance Abuse Research-Practice Linkages area focuses on narrowing the gap between research and clinical practice in substance use disorders treatment.
-Fellows develop skills in conducting clinical assessment, treatment, and research in drug treatment programs.
-Consistent with its mission, this training area is set within the Division of Substance Abuse and Addiction Medicine (DSAAM) at Zuckerberg San Francisco General, which provides state-of-the-art substance abuse treatment including on-site mental health and medical services, with an emphasis on understanding and treating clients within the context of their culture.
-A major clinic site is the Opiate Treatment Outpatient Program, which provides methadone and buprenorphine services in clinic, primary care, and van sites.
-In addition, integrated substance use and mental health services are provided in the HIV primary care clinic.
-The majority of patients have HIV, Hepatitis C, and chronic pain, cardiovascular or other chronic medical conditions.
+With clinical supervision with Dr. Gruber, fellows' outpatient clinical training is based in the Division of Substance Abuse and Addiction Medicine (DSAAM) at Zuckerberg San Francisco General.
+DSAAM provides state-of-the-art substance use disorders treatment integrated with mental health and medical services, with an emphasis on understanding and treating clients within the context of their culture.
+Fellows provide culturally and trauma informed psychological assessment, psychotherapy, consultation, and supervision integrated in the Opiate Treatment Outpatient Program, which provides methadone and buprenorphine services in clinic, primary care, and van sites, and in the Positive Health Practice, which provides HIV primary care, and in psychiatric outpatient clinics (e.g. Alliance Health Project).
+Most patients have HIV, Hepatitis C, chronic pain, cardiovascular or other chronic medical conditions.
 Many have co-occurring stimulant use, post-traumatic stress, affective, psychotic, or personality disorders.
-Patients include large proportions of African-American, Latino, and Asian Pacific Islander individuals, as well as large proportions of gay, lesbian, bisexual, and transgender individuals.
-These programs have been the site of over 60 funded research investigations of psychological, social, and biologically-based treatment innovations.
+Patients include large proportions of African-American, Latino, and Asian Pacific Islander individuals, as well as large proportions of gay, lesbian, bisexual, and gender diverse individuals.
+These programs have been the site of over 60 funded research investigations of psychological, social, and biologically-based treatment innovations, and welcome research led by